-♦ Answer to activity 1.3
+• Answers to activity 1.3

-- Difficulty reading road signs and seeing distant objects clearly, eye strain and headaches, trouble seeing things that are far away, needing to squint to see clearly, eye strain - 2.
-Basing on those signs and symptoms, what could be the medical problem of this patient? - 3.
-The medical problem of this patient could be myopia. - 4.
+- 1. Difficulty reading road signs and seeing distant objects clearly, eye strain and headaches, trouble seeing things that are far away, needing to squint to see clearly, eye strain - 2.
+The medical problem of this patient could be myopia. - 3.
 What medical investigations might you expect to be ordered to guide the confirmation of the medical problem? - The Snellen eye chart is considered one of the clinical standards for evaluating visual acuity - A retinoscopy and pinhole occlude could be performed by an ophthalmologist